 How long does it usually take for a tattoo to heal?

 Your tattoo artist should be able to answer this question.
-On average, it usually takes about 2-3 weeks before you can go swimming, take a bath, or soak in a hot tub.
+On average, it usually takes about 2 weeks before you can go swimming, take a bath, or soak in a hot tub.
+Medications such as Accutane (isotretinoin) can impair your tattoo’s ability to heal properly.
 Healing time depends on how well you take care of your tattoo and the skin around it, and the location, but in general, complete healing usually takes 6 months.

 What You Should Expect After Getting a Tattoo: